1200wd/web-coineva/content/crypto-tax-administration-2.rst

 .. :slug: crypto-tax-administration-2-recreate-old-wallets:

-It's much easier to create a new cryptocurrency wallet then opening a bank account, so it can happen you have created a lot of wallets during your bitcoin career.
-And as a logical result you might miss some information from old wallets.
+It's much easier to create a new cryptocurrency wallet than opening a bank account, so it can happen, you have created a lot of wallets during your bitcoin career.
+And as a logical result, you might miss some information from old wallets.

 But if you still remember a couple of addresses you can recreate the wallet and all of its transactions with